.....CENTRAL HUMANISM HUB continued

 "The only thing people really have in common is that they are all going to die" - Bob Dylan

 Some humanists apparently still believe in the innate "equality" of all human beings.
-In reality, however, there are no ethically or socially relevant qualities of people in respect of which they are all equal.
+In reality, however, there are no ethically relevant qualities of people in respect of which they are all equal.
 They are not born equal, they don't have equal "rights" and opportunities, and they don't possess any inherent right to be treated as equals (see #8).
 How they get treated depends on the whims of you, me and the mob.
 (In some countries "the mob" is the police and/or the military.)
 It requires but a moment's reflection to realise that all this is unquestionably the actual state of affairs.
 However, it is one of the principal functions of an ethical social system to (at least partially) redress certain kinds of "inequality".
 Obviously to achieve this end society must treat individuals unequally.
 Fair treatment = unequal treatment (see Footnote 4).

 But what is "the social environment"?
 Your idea of equality, in the sense of aiming to equalise the opportunities and lifestyle within a society, is always relative to your ethical and political outlook.
 It depends how widely you cast your net.
 The well-off egoist probably believes he is entitled to keep everything he has earned, and couldn't care less about anyone else.
 The liberal may promote "equality" within his family but is less concerned with others - scanty welfare services will take care of them well enough.
 The tribalist may share his wealth and resources amongst the clan, but to hell with other clans!
 The socialist may think all the members of the nation to which he belongs should be levelled out by heavily taxing the rich and giving to the poor (etc etc), but would not be prepared to include Angolians or Somalians in his equation.
 The altruist says he'd like to see all people everywhere on a similar welfare plane, but has probably not thought through either the practicality or the consequences of creating his perfect world.
 And none of these groups seem willing to extend their net to non-human animals.
 Central Humanists are neither egoists nor altruists, taking a "graded" approach consistent with the centralist principle stated in #1.
 All people (and some or all animals?) should have access to basic resources such as food, water, habitation, education, medical aid and protection from hostile forces, but after that people should be encouraged to accept responsibility for their own lives and the lives of their dependants.
 As regards the means of achieving these basic living standards, however, Central Humanism differs from present-day altruism: it advocates tackling the underlying causes of poverty, such as population growth and incompetent government (see #21 - Conclusions).

 Innate equality is a myth, human beings differ from one another in many different ways, and what they make of their lives is largely their own lookout.
-Still, there may be one or two ethically important inherent characteristics of normal human beings that we might do well to assume are possessed by all equally, because we apparently have little evidence to the contrary.
+Still, there may be one or two ethically important inherent characteristics of normal human beings that we might do well to assume are possessed by all equally, because there appears to be little evidence to the contrary.
 The most important of these is the capacity to suffer pain and misery.
 Also note, however, that this is a quality of creatures other than human beings, and that the extent to which many creatures "feel" pain is unknown and beyond guesswork (though comparison with human behaviour and structure of the nervous system might provide a guide).
 We seem obliged to accept that there is a gradation of sensitivity.
 Why, then, should we be so afraid of asking whether certain variations in human behaviour might indicate differences in susceptibility to pain and misery among individuals within the human species?
 (For an aside, see footnote in this travel site.)

 A reasonable usage of equality occurs in the phrase "All citizens shall be afforded equal consideration under the Law" and in "This company has a policy of equal opportunity".
 In most circumstances, however, usages of this kind merely imply that no person should be discriminated against on the basis of irrelevant attributes.
 The problem is to decide when various attributes are irrelevant.
 The widely held opinion that certain attributes (e.g. race, gender, sexual preferences, beliefs, age) are never relevant is mistaken.
 But this concept of equality is nonetheless very important in the democratisation of nations whose governments have hitherto suppressed certain classes of people.